borgbase/docs.borgbase.com/faq/index.md

     $ ssh -v xxxx@xxxx.repo.borgbase.com
     ```

 This will print a list of keys being tried and potential problems.
-You won't get a shell at the end, as BorgBase only support access via `borg`.
+You won't get a shell at the end, as BorgBase only supports access via `borg`.
 Once you see `Remote: Key is restricted.` or `PTY allocation request failed on channel 0` then the login step still worked.

 ### Why is my backup process so slow?